hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

 This project is to create a universal Social Listening platform.
 It is convenient for different consultants to conduct visual data analysis on more industries to obtain valuable business insights.
 Provides multiple data sources.
 Data can be uploaded by users in a format that conforms to the format, or data can be scraped through Twitter or other data source APIs.
 The service is deployed on Azure.

 In this project, I am mainly responsible for the development of the Web front-end part, and also participated in optimizing the sentiment analysis model of the content.
 And focused on participating in subsequent devops.
-The project uses Google Signin to manage user permission verification.
+The project uses **Google Signin** to manage user permission verification.

 Later, I independently completed the supporting **Internal Management Platform**, which is a complete full-stack project.
 It is very convenient to provide some functions that were previously troublesome and dangerous operations (previously you had to log in to the backend to directly modify the data in the database), such as user management and data set management.
 It can also be easily exported to the user's local area.
 And it is adapted to the mobile phone screen so that admin users can use their mobile phones to handle it at any time.
-There is complete user authentication, using JWT.
-Other technologies used mainly include MongoDB, ExpressJS, Vue and NodeJS, using Vuetify's UI library.
+There is complete user authentication, using **JWT**.
+Other technologies used mainly include **MongoDB**, **ExpressJS**, **Vue** and **NodeJS**, powered UI library named Vuetify.
 The project is deployed on Alibaba Cloud and Azure.

 <div class="project-record">
   <div><a href="https://climateactionnavigator.oliverwymanforum.com">Climate Action Navigator</a></div>